rj-may/BER_Bounds_Eval/Docs/EnDive.md

   - EnDive.m
   - calculateWeightsKDE.m
   - calculateWeightsKDE_cvx.m
-  - Note ths doesn't include two other files necessary for full utility of the EnDive stimator.
+  - Note this doesn't include two other files necessary for full utility of the EnDive stimator.

 The code was used in the followin way in this repo.